-I have a passion for working with couples and people who have been affected by complex trauma and P.T.S.D., addiction, eating disorders, depression, and anxiety.
+I have always had a passion for the science and study of relationships, the mind, and why we do the things we do as human beings (i.e.: "Why does she act like that every time I say ______"; "How does that couple cope so much better with conflict than every other couple I know?"; "Why do I always seem to self-sabotage in new relationships even when I'm excited?").
+I studied and interned for 8 years to become a therapist so that I can spend my life being fascinated while working with and supporting people through these same questions, hardships, and common stressors that I and everyone I know face.
 I tailor my therapeutic approach to the unique needs of each client, couple, or family through a trauma-informed and strength-based lens, which empowers my clients to find meaning, purpose, and an increased ability to experience feelings of strength and joy.
 I believe that everyone has the underlying potential to experience fulfillment and satisfaction in their life, and if the roadblocks are removed, people can and will find joy, self-compassion, and balance.
-I believe in the powerful nature of the therapeutic relationship, and I am grateful for my time collaborating with clients to increase their insight and awareness, and heighten their ability to experience gratification.
+I believe in the powerful nature of the therapeutic relationship; I am grateful for my time collaborating with clients to increase their insight and awareness and heighten their ability to experience gratification-- which consistently challenges ME to grow, reflect, and be emboldened to change my own life as I am inspired by my clients.
 I am genuine and candid with those I work with, and I enjoy utilizing humor, playfulness, and exploration in therapy to promote healing.